Attituding/Hypixel-Announcements/usage/setup.md

 ---
-description: This page discusses basic setup and use of Hypixel Announcements.
+description: This page discusses basic setup and use of Hypixel News.
 order: 3
 ---
 # Setup